GAP-LAB-CUHK-SZ/ReconViaGen/README.md

 **Alpha Demo**: https://huggingface.co/spaces/Stable-X/ReconViaGen.
 We will release the complete model later.
 Stay tuned! ✨ We welcome feedback on failure cases to help improve the model.

+- Sorry, our code open source process is stuck in the company's review, so our code open source time will be delayed.
+We apologize for this.
 ## TODO
 - [ ] Code release
 - [ ] Technical report